bluedotimpact/tech-lead-test/README.md

 The image confirms:
 - tRPC is working correctly (You can just use nextjs routes instead if you'd like)
 - Database connection is successful
-- Tables have non-zero row counts (Courses: 1, Units: 6, Exercises: 18)
+- Tables have non-zero row counts

 ## 📊 Database Details